By Kathleen Regan, ND

 What is Insulin Resistance?

-High insulin levels are an earlier sign of insulin resistance and pre-diabetes and may show up long before abnormalities in common screening tests.
+High insulin levels serve as an early indicator of insulin resistance and prediabetes, potentially manifesting before abnormalities are detected by standard screening tests.
 In fact, elevations in insulin are associated with:

 • some forms of cancer